justunsix/garden/src/content/docs/notes/005-Tech-Microsoft-Outlook.md

 ## Finding the Folder that Contains a Message

-Source: Jim M at work
+Source: Correspondence with Jim M at work

 If you’ve ever tried to find a folder you’d created in Outlook.